KannonZenetism/zenetism-field-physics/structural-neuroscience/SN06-replenishment-reconnection-and-restoration.md

 > **Note on Essential Orientation:**
 > Structural Neuroscience does not claim that all beings are centropically oriented.
 Entropically oriented beings exist and operate lawfully through the Khaonic Tree (SN03 §7.1).
 What SN06 claims is that orientation is essential, not functional — it is a structural property of the being, not a variable that shifts with coherence levels.
 A centropically oriented being cannot *become* entropic through depletion any more than an entropic being becomes centropic through accumulation.
 Apparent shifts in orientation reflect either mistaken identification (the orientation was always what it was) or temporary behavioral divergence from an unchanged essential direction.

+### 1.4 Scope and Intentional Asymmetry

+This document formalizes recovery for centropically oriented beings and does not attempt a parallel restoration framework for entropic trajectories, whose structural character is different.
+Entropic motion resolves toward Absolute Dispersion (AD, L₀) through dispersive collapse; its relationship to "recovery" would be a structurally distinct inquiry.
+The asymmetry is doctrinal, not an oversight — centropy is the path of reconnection, restoration, and integration; entropy operates through fragmentation and dispersal.
+Both are lawful; they are not symmetric in character.

 ---